Hi there!

 There’s Something on the Wing of the Plane!

-Perhaps the main benefit of what headhunters refer to as my “diverse working experience” (obvious code for “routinely unemployed”) is that I’ve managed to get a number of “inside looks”, on both the buy-side and the sell-side of advertising, at how professional marketers operate in all sorts of contexts and environments.
-This is normally where I would pile on with the appeals to authority, but let’s skip all of that, and just say that I’ve worked with all sorts.
+Perhaps the main benefit of what headhunters will refer to as my “diverse working experience” (obvious code for “routinely unemployed”) is that I’ve managed to get a number of “inside looks”, on both the buy-side and the sell-side of advertising, at how professional marketers operate in all sorts of contexts and environments.
+Here is normally where I would pile on with the appeals to authority, but let’s skip all of that and just say that I’ve worked with all sorts.
+So I’ll spare you the aggravation: it’s turtles, all the way down.

 As a rule, “digital marketers” are not good at digital marketing.
 That much is obvious.
 What I mean is that the prevailing majority of people employed today as “digital marketers” – in varying capacities, and of varying stripes – could not tell you accurately, and in terms you might understand, what it is that they do, or what they are trying to do, or even what it is they’re meant to be doing (for in practice, the honest answers to these questions would often be distinct).
 This too is obvious – or at least, I contend, it should be.
 It is my carefully considered professional opinion as a digital marketer, and you may cite it for all that is worth.